doriansmiley/lotusJS/example/button/README.md

 There is also and example of event mediation using a custom event mediator.
 Event mediators are a powerful abstraction layer for your applications.
 They can be used to trigger application behaviors that are not, and should not be known to your web components.

-You can also create your own custom components and use them in your application wihtou using the rest of the framework.
+You can also create your own custom components and use them in your application without using the rest of the framework.
 Simply create your component subclass and skin then add the following to your html:

 ````
 var context = (function( xtag ){